 Appropriately timed introduction of endemic atoxigenic (non-toxic) vegetative compatibility groups (VCGs) of A. flavus into agricultural fields alters the composition of fungal communities, increasing the frequency of the applied atoxigenic A. flavus and decreasing both the frequency of aflatoxin producers and the quantity of aflatoxins in crops (Cotty, 1994; Probst et al., 2011).
 These changes to the average aflatoxin-producing potential of fungal communities can be induced without increasing the overall quantity of A. flavus in the environment (Atehnkeng et al., 2014).
-Competitive exclusion of aflatoxin-producing fungi by endemic atoxigenic VCGs is a proven non-toxic biological control technology which reduces aflatoxins during both crop development and post-harvest storage, and throughout the value chain (Cotty et al., 2007; Atehnkeng et al., 2014; Bandyopadhyay et al., 2016).
-Two biocontrol products containing atoxigenic strain active ingredients – Aspergillus flavus AF36 and Afla-Guard® – are registered for use in the United States where large acreages of cottonseed, maize, groundnut and pistachios are treated with these biocontrol products annually (Cotty et al., 2008; Dorner, 2009; Weaver et al., 2015).
+Competitive exclusion of aflatoxin-producing fungi by endemic atoxigenic VCGs is a proven non-toxic biological control technology which reduces aflatoxins during both crop development and post-harvest storage, as well as throughout the value chain (Cotty et al., 2007; Atehnkeng et al., 2014; Bandyopadhyay et al., 2016).
+Two biocontrol products containing atoxigenic strain active ingredients – Aspergillus flavus AF36 and Afla-Guard® – are registered for use in the United States, where large acreages of cottonseed, maize, groundnut and pistachios are treated with these biocontrol products annually (Cotty et al., 2008; Dorner, 2009; Weaver et al., 2015).

-Atoxigenic strain based biocontrol technology using the competitive displacement principle has been successfully adapted for use on maize and groundnut in several African nations.
-Native, widely distributed and locally-adapted atoxigenic VCGs have been identified from several countries and genotypes belonging to these VCGs have been incorporated as active ingredients in biocontrol products bearing the trademark Aflasafe (Bandyopadhyay et al., 2016).
+Atoxigenic-strain-based biocontrol technology using the competitive displacement principle has been successfully adapted for use on maize and groundnut in several African nations.
+Native, widely distributed and locally adapted atoxigenic VCGs have been identified from several countries and genotypes belonging to these VCGs have been incorporated as active ingredients in biocontrol products bearing the trademark Aflasafe (Bandyopadhyay et al., 2016).
 Each of the three currently registered Aflasafe products (Aflasafe for Nigeria, Aflasafe KE01 for Kenya, and Aflasafe SN01 for Senegal) contains a different mixture of four atoxigenic A. flavus genotypes highly adapted to the target nation’s agroecosystem.
 Consistently high levels of efficacy in reducing aflatoxin contamination in maize and groundnut by country-specific Aflasafe products have been obtained for several years in Burkina Faso, Kenya, Nigeria, Senegal, Gambia and Zambia.
 The biocontrol programme currently includes countries in East Africa (Burundi, Rwanda, Tanzania and Uganda), West Africa (Ghana) and Southern Africa (Malawi, Mozambique and Zambia), due to the widespread need to address aflatoxin exposure and the efficacy of the biocontrol approach.
-The active ingredient genotypes used in the biocontrol products carry over both between seasons and throughout the value chain, reducing contamination in storage and transport, even where conditions favor fungal growth.
+The active ingredient genotypes used in the biocontrol products carry over both between seasons and throughout the value chain, reducing contamination in storage and transport, even where conditions favour fungal growth.

 Annual carry-over of the influences of atoxigenic strain applications result in additional benefits when treatments are made in multiple seasons, and in widespread benefits due to reduced aflatoxins throughout the environment.
 These include reduced exposure to aflatoxins in crop fragments during harvest or processing and in conidia from high aflatoxin producers.
 Multi-year influences mean a single application of an atoxigenic strain biocontrol product may benefit not only the treated crop, but also rotation crops and second season crops which miss a treatment (Cotty et al., 2007).
 As the safety of fungal communities within treated fields improves, so does the safety of fungal communities in areas neighbouring treated fields (Cotty et al., 2008).